 PokerListings.com's Poker Odds Calculator is the fastest, most accurate and easy-to-use poker odds calculator online.

-It's just like what you see when you watch poker on TV only you get to see it in real time while you play to make all your decisions easier!
+It's just like what you see when you watch poker on TV.
 Use it in real-time to know exactly what your chances of winning and losing are at any point in a poker hand -- be it on online poker sites or playing live poker.

 If you're looking for a tool to find out which poker hand wins in any pot, check out our Which Hand Wins Calculator.